vzhurbin/redux-of-your-own/README.md

 Implementing some of redux ecosystem's methods (`thunk`, `connect`, `createStore`) to finally grasp what's going on under the hood.

-Following a redux course by Tyler Mcginnis.
+Following the redux course from TylerMcGinnis.com